Amalfi - Sorrento

 Ferries to Italy

-Amalfi Sorrento ferry prices typically range between 25.0 €* and 100.91 €*.
-The average price is typically 50.98 €*.
-The cheapest Amalfi Sorrento ferry prices start from 25.0 €*.
-The average price for a foot passenger is 50.98 €*.
+Amalfi Sorrento ferry prices typically range between 27€* and 154€*.
+The average price is typically 57€*.
+The cheapest Amalfi Sorrento ferry prices start from 27€*.
+The average price for a foot passenger is 57€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 February 2026.

-No, ferry operators currently do not allow cars to travel on sailings between Amalfi and Sorrento
+No, ferry operators currently do not allow cars to travel on sailings between Amalfi and Sorrento.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with NLG & Alilauro Gruson ferries between Amalfi and Sorrento.

 Pets are allowed on ferries travelling from Amalfi to Sorrento with NLG.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.